GWC-DCMB/GWC-DCMB/get-started.md

 Our Python for Data Science curriculum has 29 topics.
 Every topic has a [lesson](https://github.com/GWC-DCMB/ClubCurriculum/tree/master/Lessons) and a [practice](https://github.com/GWC-DCMB/ClubCurriculum/tree/master/Practices).

-The [first lesson](https://github.com/GWC-DCMB/ClubCurriculum/blob/master/Lessons/Lesson01_Jupyter-Setup.md) of our [club curriculum](https://github.com/GWC-DCMB/ClubCurriculum) explains how to use [Google Colab](https://colab.research.google.com) to load the [Jupyter notebooks](https://jupyter.org) which contain the lessons and practices.
+**Start** with the [first lesson](https://github.com/GWC-DCMB/ClubCurriculum/blob/master/Lessons/Lesson01_Jupyter-Setup.md) of our [club curriculum](https://github.com/GWC-DCMB/ClubCurriculum) explains how to use [Google Colab](https://colab.research.google.com) to load the [Jupyter notebooks](https://jupyter.org) which contain the lessons and practices.

  The PDF version of the answer keys are in the directories so you can find the answer if you get stuck, but here are links:
 - [Lesson keys](https://github.com/GWC-DCMB/ClubCurriculum/tree/master/Lessons/_Keys/pdf)